anirudhkm/anirudhkm.github.io/_posts/2017-06-10-five-elements-of-the-nature.markdown

 I write this article to express each phase of my life through each of these elements as follows.

 **Birth - College graduation (Master's degree) - The Wind**: The reason I attribute this phase to wind is because of its freedom and ability to travel anywhere.
 I call this "exploration".
-I am glad that I explored fields such as sports (cricket - TNCA 3rd division, bit of chess), education (Electrical engineering, Data Scientist), photography, literature (learning several Tamil classics, practicing the Krishna Yajur Veda).
-Although, I haven't been very successful in any one of these, each of them as taught me a lot and shaped me for the better.
+I am glad that I explored fields such as education (Electrical engineering, Data Scientist), literature(Tamil and Sanskrit), sports(cricket, chess), photography.
+Although, I haven't been very successful in any one of these yet, each of them as taught me a lot and shaped me for the better.

 My exploration phase is not going to end here though, I would like to take it deeper now, rather than broader.